-In order to ensure funds are distributed on an equitable basis, and to meet U.S. Department of Education requirements, a number of student applicants are required to complete a process called "verification."
+In order to ensure funds are distributed on an equitable basis and to meet U.S. Department of Education requirements, a number of student applicants are required to complete a process called "verification."
 Students selected to complete the verification process are required to submit documentation of the information initially provided on the student's FAFSA.
-Documentation includes, but is not limited to: copies of the student and parent 2021 IRS tax transcripts (or IRS data retrieval tool in the FAFSA website), 2021 W-2 forms, documentation of untaxed income, verification of non-tax filer status, and statements that confirm the number of family members receiving parental support and number of family members enrolled in college.
+Documentation includes, but is not limited to: copies of the student and parent 2023 IRS tax transcripts through the FUTURE Act Direct Data Exchange, FA-DDX (formerly known as the IRS Data Retrieval Tool), 2023 W-2 forms, documentation of untaxed income, verification of non-tax filer status, and statements that confirm the number of family members receiving parental support and number of family members enrolled in college.
 Students who must complete the verification process should read our requests outlining the requirements very carefully and respond by our deadline.
-Financial assistance will not be renewed unless verification requirements can result in loss of all financial assistance.
+Verification requirements and document upload will all be through the Student Forms part of the TORCH Portal.
+Financial assistance will not be renewed unless verification requests are completed.
+Failure to comply with verification requirements can result in loss of all financial assistance.